Note: This is a final-year dissertation write-up fellowship. Applicants should intend to defend by the end of the award period, or shortly thereafter.

 To be eligible, students must be enrolled in the doctoral program in the departments of History, Philosophy, or Sociology and completing dissertations that address core concerns in the history, philosophy, and/or sociology of science; must have been awarded the MPhil degree prior to the fellowship deadline; must not be beyond their seventh year of study at the time of the award; and must have completed all research for the dissertation before September 1 of the award year.
 Preference will be given to candidates who, in the judgment of the selection committee, can realistically expect to defend the dissertation before the end of their tenure as fellows.

-The award is for one dissertation fellowship for the 2018-2019 academic year.
-The 2018-2019 award amount is TBA.
-The 2017-2018 award included a stipend of $29,000, full-time Matriculation and Facilities tuition, and health fees.
-The award also included summer support in the amount of $5,000 for the summer prior and immediately following the dissertation award period as well as a $500 research allowance.
-The total value of the award was $39,500.
+The award is for one dissertation fellowship for the 2021-22 academic year.
+The 2020-21 award included a stipend of $31,830, full-time Matriculation and Facilities tuition, and health fees.
+The award also includes summer support in the amount of $5,000 for the summer prior and immediately following the dissertation award period as well as a $1,000 research allowance.
+The total value of the award in 2020-21 was $42,830.
+Details of the 2021-22 award are forthcoming.

 Terms of the Award

 The terms of the Zuckerman Fellowship prohibit the grantee from holding teaching assignments or any other position concurrently.
 Zuckerman recipients are not eligible for other GSAS fellowships, including Core Preceptorships, after holding a Zuckerman Fellowship.
-As with other fellowships in GSAS, students may not hold a Zuckerman Fellowship beyond their seventh year of study.
+As with other fellowships in GSAS, students may not hold a Zuckerman Fellowship beyond their seventh year of study, nor can it be deferred.

 How to Apply